Tidyverse

 The tidyverse is a collection of open source packages for the R programming language introduced by Hadley Wickham and his team that "share an underlying design philosophy, grammar, and data structures" of tidy data.
 Characteristic features of tidyverse packages include extensive use of non-standard evaluation and encouraging piping.

 As of November 2018, the tidyverse package and some of its individual packages comprise 5 out of the top 10 most downloaded R packages.
 The tidyverse is the subject of multiple books and papers.
 In 2019, the ecosystem has been published in the Journal of Open Source Software.

 Its syntax has been referred to as "supremely readable", and some have argued that tidyverse is an effective way to introduce complete beginners to programming, as pedagogically it allows students to quickly begin doing data processing tasks.
 Moreover, some practitioners have pointed out that data processing tasks are intuitively easier to chain together with tidyverse compared to Python's equivalent data processing package, pandas.
+Critics of the tidyverse have argued it promotes tools that are harder to teach and learn than their built-in, base R equivalents and are too dissimilar to some programming languages.

-There is also an active R community around the tidyverse.
+There is an active R community around the tidyverse.
 For example, there is the TidyTuesday social data project organised by the Data Science Learning Community (DSLC), where varied real-world datasets are released each week for the community to participate, share, practice, and make learning to work with data easier.
-Critics of the tidyverse have argued it promotes tools that are harder to teach and learn than their built-in, base R equivalents and are too dissimilar to some programming languages.

 The tidyverse principles more generally encourage and help ensure that a universe of streamlined packages, in principle, will help alleviate dependency issues and compatibility with current and future features.
-An example of such a tidyverse principled approach is the pharmaverse, which is a collection of R packages for clinical reporting usage in pharma.
+An example of such a tidyverse principled approach is the pharmaverse, which is a collection of R packages for clinical reporting usage in the pharmaceutical industry.